open-company/open-company-bot/README.md

 Another AWS S3 bucket is used to store the 6 footer image varients.

+_**Note on bucket naming:** the bot service will look for a bucket named "YOUR-BUCKET-v2", where `YOUR-BUCKET` is the name that you've configured for both `:digest-banner-s3-bucket` and `:digset-footer-s3-bucket`.
+So, make sure that when you create the bucket in S3 that you append "-v2" to its name._

 An API key is needed for [Filestack](https://www.filestack.com/) to build URL's that do image processing.

 Before running anything make sure you adjust the values in the config map.